mauritz2/arboretum/README.md

 This implementation is built by me purely for learning purposes and to be able to play with my friends online since no digital version exists.

+The game can currently be played by 2-3 players.

 ## Built With

 * [Python](https://www.python.org/)